Tips and Common Questions

 • They reference previous decisions without being reminded

-• Tasks move through the board (pending → in progress → done)
+• Tasks move through the plan (draft → slated → ongoing → done)

 • Agents hand off work to each other naturally